SysCV/vmt/README.md

 ### Install

-Please refer to [INSTALL.md](INSTALL.md) for installation instructions.
+Please refer to [INSTALL.md](INSTALL.md) for installation instructions and dataset preparation.

 ### Usages